10 Best HVAC Companies in Iowa City, IA

 Ways to Save Money on HVAC Costs

 • Change the position of your blinds seasonally.
-Leaving your blinds open during the winter allows passive solar heating to warm your home.
+Leaving your blinds open during the winter helps warm your home with passive solar heating.
 Closing the blinds in warmer seasons helps prevent the heat from getting inside.
-Doing both helps decrease the strain on your HVAC.
+Doing both helps reduce the strain on your HVAC.

 • Keep your system clean.
-Keeping your grills, indoor evaporator coil, condenser fan blades, and ductwork clean helps your system function optimally and reduces the chance of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.
+Keeping your indoor evaporator coil, condenser fan blades, ductwork, and grills clean helps your HVAC system function properly and lowers your risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your HVAC system when you notice it starting to get dirty.

 ServiceCost